Universal Access

 As “the people’s branch of government,” the Nevada Legislature is committed to ensuring that all people, regardless of ability, have access to the legislative process and can fully participate in it, whether they wish to do so in person or online.
 As part of this commitment, we continually work to maintain and improve access to the buildings where citizens, legislators, and staff carry out the legislative process, as well as ensure that our website and its content are accessible for all users.

 We will make reasonable accommodations for anyone who wants to access our buildings, website, or content.
 Feedback about how well your expectations and needs are being met are welcome and appreciated.
-For website feedback, you can use our
+For website or building feedback, please contact us by email at [email protected]. or by phone at 775‑684‑6903.

 On the Web